Please ensure Javascript is enabled for purposes of website accessibility Does Inositol Increase Testosterone?

 Testosterone is the male sex hormone that makes a man feel like a real man.
 It peaks in the 30s and slowly starts to decline with each passing year.
 Testosterone impacts libido, vitality, reproduction, and aggression, but that just begins to scratch the surface.
 It also affects mood, cognition, bone density, muscle mass, body fat percentage, and cardiometabolic health.
 Finding natural ways to increase testosterone can help maintain these benefits.

 With healthy testosterone levels, you feel energized, motivated, and ready to tackle whatever life throws at you.
-On the other hand, low testosterone levels are known to come with a host of potential downsides (some of the life-threatening), including[1,2,3]:
+On the other hand, low testosterone levels are known to come with a host of potential downsides (some of the life-threatening), including:

 Beyond nutrition, exercise, and sleep, certain dietary supplements are known to support healthy testosterone levels.
 Common ones include DHEA, zinc, fenugreek, and tongkat ali.
+These supplements for testosterone can provide essential support for maintaining optimal levels.

-What is DCI?
+What is D Chiro Inositol?

 D-Chiro Inositol (DCI) is a natural molecule that has been studied for its ability to support healthy hormone levels, metabolic health, and brown fat thermogenesis.
 It is primarily found in tissues that store glucose, such as the liver and skeletal muscles, as well as those involved in androgen production.
 This makes DCI a vital component in the myo inositol & d chiro inositol combination for enhanced health benefits.